icebert04/icebert04.github.io/_posts/2018-7-6-my-dead-sister's-bestfriend.md

 But as the saying goes, life must go on.
 Rose is my inspiration nowadays whenever I want to remember my dead sister.
 I checked Rose's newsfeed regularly and imagine that my sister is there with her in all of her post.
 Like that time when Rose climbed General Nakar.
 I imagined that Roberta was with her.
 Rigidrously laughing together, drinking tequila or vodka while strumming the guitar singing their favorite hymes.

+Through Rose actions, I feel my sister being alive again.
+Like the action and adventures never stopped.

+To my Dead Sister Roberta...
+I like to take this opportunity to say "I Love You".
+I miss you!
+Your voice, your messages, and your cheeky bone smile!
+Thanks for being there for me.
+You will still continue to inspire me and use my god given talent to the fullest.

+To the Official Bestfriend Rose...
+If ever you are reading this.
+In behalf of my family, we like to give our extreme gratitude for being there for my sister.
+Please continue what you are doing.
+The wackiness, the drunkenness, and all the crazy thing that you and Roberta had been doing when she was still alive.

+For sure, that will make Roberta smile!